Skip to main content

 1. Open the referral and go to its assignments.

-2. Add the worker and choose their role:
+2. Add the staff member and choose their role:

 • Primary worker — the main person responsible for the case.